isomerpages/nlb-sure/school-resources/videos/_posts/2018-12-29-the-devil-the-angels-and-i-episode-4.md

 ---
 layout: post
-title:  The Devil, The Angels and I (Episode 4): "What are you afraid of?"
+title:  The Devil, The Angels and I (Episode 4)"
 date:   2018-12-29
 permalink: /school-resources/videos/the-devil-the-angels-and-i-episode-4
 ---